pluralsh/documentation/pages/plural-features/workbenches/automation.md

 ---
 title: Automating workbench jobs
-description: Trigger workbench runs on a schedule, from incidents, or from chat
+description: Trigger workbench runs on a schedule, from incidents, or from ticketing integrations
 ---

 ## Overview